oszuidwest/zwfm-liquidsoap/README.md

 ### StereoTool GUI

 When StereoTool is enabled (by providing a `STEREOTOOL_LICENSE` in the `.env` file), access the web interface at: `http://localhost:8080`

+Set `STEREOTOOL_WEB_BIND=127.0.0.1` to restrict the interface to the local host, or bind it to a specific host address.
+The default remains `0.0.0.0` for backward compatibility.

 ### Audio Processing with StereoTool